TrevisanGMW/arduino-scoreboard/README.md

 (No quotation marks)

-This will make the number way take the same space as other numbers, keeping it always in the same place.
+This will make the number one take the same space as other numbers, keeping it always in the same place.